America Without a Union Movement

 Jack Redshaw Scholarship Deadline is Sept.
 7

 The deadline for applications for the 2012 Jack Redshaw Scholarship Fund is fast approaching.
 Applications must be submitted by Friday, Sept.
 7, 2012.
 This year, six scholarships are being awarded at $2,000 each.
-The awards are available to all the sons, daughters and grandchildren of Local 793 members who are in good standing at the […]
+The awards are available to all the sons, daughters and grandchildren of Local 793 members who are in good standing at the time of selection of the awards.
+The scholarship recipient must be entering the first or subsequent year of a full-time course of study (at least two years in length) leading to a diploma, certificate or […]

 The deadline for applications for the 2012 Jack Redshaw Scholarship Fund is fast approaching.